NVIDIA/NVFlare/examples/hello-world/ml-to-fl/tf/README.md

 2. Initialize NVFlare Client API: ```flare.init()```
 3. Receive aggregated/global FLModel from NVFlare side: ```input_model = flare.receive()```
 4. Load the received aggregated/global model weights into the model structure: ```model.get_layer(k).set_weights(v)```
-5. Evaluate on received aggregated/global model to get the metrics for model selection
+5. Evaluate on the model with aggregated/global weights loaded to get the metrics for model selection: via regular ```evaluate()``` function
 6. Construct the FLModel to be returned to the NVFlare side: ```output_model = flare.FLModel(params={layer.name: layer.get_weights() for layer in model.layers}, xxx)```
 7. Send the model back to NVFlare: ```flare.send(output_model)```